Podcastori

 Homepage

-The homepage was designed to communicate the platform’s unique value proposition.
-Each page section uses a header and a call to action based on user needs.
-The objective is to allow users to discover the platform according to the features most relevant to them.
-The page’s graphic design was created to inspire creative freedom.
+The homepage was designed to clearly communicate the platform’s unique value proposition.
+Each section combines a concise header with a call to action tailored to specific user needs, enabling users to explore the platform through the features most relevant to them.
+The visual design emphasizes openness and creativity, reinforcing the platform’s goal of inspiring creative freedom.

 Podcastori homepage